Shauanaa/ME462/README.md

 #### 4. Run the Air Hockey System

 #### 5. Control the Mini Robot
+Run the commander code and publish to the topic.

 #### 6. Additional Commands
 - To calibrate the camera: `python calibrate_camera.py`